"Me gustan los platos dulces."

 I don't see how making it ungrammatical helps with using gustar.
 In my mind, the only way to make it simple for English speakers is to reverse the subject and object of the sentence.

-Thus, "I like sweet dishes" can be turned around to "Sweet dishes please me" (los platos dulces me gustan a mi).
+Thus, "I like sweet dishes" can be turned around to "Sweet dishes please me" ("los platos dulces me gustan a mi" is a valid construction in Spanish even if it's rarely used).

 Gustan refers to the dishes not the I. Translate as i like them sweet dishes